HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step1.md

 `docker-compose up`{{execute}}

-Please wait until the container is “done”.
+Wait until the container displays the “done” text on the terminal.
+After that, click the "CONTINUE" for the next step.